learn-co-curriculum/java-string-constructors/README.md

 ![String Pool with Literals](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/string_heap_1.png)

-The JVM uses the String pool to avoid creating unnecessary objects since each `String` is immutable and it is usually ok to have multiple variables referencing the same `String` object.
+The JVM uses the String pool to avoid creating unnecessary objects since each `String` is immutable, and it is usually ok to have multiple variables referencing the same `String` object.

 NOTE: IntelliJ's Java Visualizer displays strings as literal values stored in the variable,